 For example, an annoyed customer who did not like how the pizza tasted at a pizza joint would leave a negative review at a food blog or a food group on Facebook.
 Larger businesses somehow do manage to get away with such situations, but smaller companies can suffer massive losses due to even the most minor opinion on social media.

 No matter how well prepared you are to manage your business reputation online, as a small business, it is always wiser to stay prudent and prepare a contingency plan for a situation where you need some damage control.
 If you are a victim of a bad online reputation, there as still a few ways in which you can get back on the track.

-Many small businesses undermine the power of SEO and engaging content.
+Many small businesses undermine the power of SEO (Search Engine Optimization) and engaging content.
 If your customer is craving for a pizza and is looking for the best pizza joint in town, he is most likely to Google “Best pizza joint in Houston” or “Top 5 pizza joints near me” However, Google will throw a hundred thousand search results to his query.
 The customer will not bother to look past the top 5 or 6 results.